 8. Easter grass is home-grown, meaning it’s real!

 Poles buy little packets of sprouts and about a week before Easter, they begin to grow grass for their baskets, or to place around the house.
 Usually it is done in a large bowl, or placed sometimes into little plastic eggs with chicks.
+This year we bought a pack of 12 chicks at the new Flying Tiger store on Florianska; the biggest fan?
+Our cats!
+They’ve been playing with them for weeks!

 9. The day after Easter you may find yourself soaking wet and angry.

 Watch your back on Smingus Dingus!
 The day after Easter is an all out water-war.
-Walk through town and you may get hit my a water gun or balloon.
+Walk through town and you may get hit by a water gun or balloon.
 Live with some Poles and you might just wake up to a bucket of water!
 Either way, make sure you are prepared with a water gun or two for the day.
 This holiday isn’t only for kids.

 10. There is a festival called Emaus the day after Easter and they sell cotton candy bigger than your head!